If you’ve secured a graduate job in West London, you’ll not be short of things to do in Kensington, Hammersmith,

 Their aim is to plan, budget and oversee different projects – of which there are a lot in the fast-paced world of an advertising agency.
 A Project Manager needs to be able to envision the end result - and map out the best way to reach it.

-They’ll organise resources, create timelines, budget costs and minimise risks - ensuring that the project is completed without a hitch, and achieves the desired result!
+In this job role they’ll be required to organise resources, create timelines, budget costs and minimise risks - ensuring that the project is completed without a hitch, and achieves the desired result!
 To do so, the Project Manager will need to be skilled at communicating plans, managing schedules, and delegating tasks to team members.

 Key skills: Analytical, planning, leadership, time management